Slade: Glam rock, success and peak (1971–1974)

 Two months later, the band released "Take Me Bak 'Ome".
 The single became Slade's second UK number one and charted in a number of other countries, including the United States, where it reached number 97 in the Billboard Hot 100.
 Slade achieved their third number one when "Mama Weer All Crazee Now" was released later that year.

 Released in November 1972, the album Slayed? peaked at number one both in the UK and Australia, where it relegated Slade Alive to the second spot; and reaching number 69 in America.
 Both Slade Alive! and Slayed? are widely considered to be two of the finest albums of the glam rock era.
 The final single of 1972, "Gudbuy T' Jane", was released shortly after, peaking at number two in the UK.
 The single was a big worldwide hit but only managed to reach number 68 in the American Billboard Chart.

 In early 1973, "Cum on Feel the Noize" was released and went straight to number one, the first time a single had done so since The Beatles' "Get Back" in 1969.
 Another worldwide hit for Slade, the single again failed to impress in America where it made number 98.
 The follow-up single "Skweeze Me, Pleeze Me", again went straight to number one.
-Despite being a hit single, "Skweeze Me, Pleeze Me" was never performed on Top of the Pops because the producers of the show would not allow Slade to perform as a three-piece band.
-A promotional video with dancers was shown instead.
 A car crash in Wolverhampton on 4 July 1973 left Powell in a coma and his 20-year-old girlfriend, Angela Morris, dead.
 The band's future was left in the balance as Slade refused to continue without their drummer; however, Lea's brother, Frank, covered Powell's position at the Isle of Man Festival to avoid disappointing fans.
 Powell, who had suffered breaks to both ankles and five ribs, successfully recovered after surgery and was able to rejoin the band ten weeks later in New York, where they recorded "Merry Xmas Everybody" – in the middle of a heatwave.
 Powell still suffers with acute short-term memory loss and sensory problems as a result of the accident.
 Whilst Powell was recovering, and in an attempt to keep up momentum, the band released a compilation album Sladest, which topped the UK and Australian charts in the first week of its release.
 A new single, "My Friend Stan", was also released.
 It marked a change from previous records, being more piano based and sounding more like a novelty song.
 During the recording sessions, Powell who was walking with the aid of a stick, had to be lifted up to his drum kit.
 The single was successful, peaking at number two in the UK and number one in Ireland.